Hoid/Sona/README.md

 Once the `User` and `Profile` have been created, the user is taken to the Home Screen.
 From there the user can go public or go private using the Public switch at the top, go to their Profile at the top left, or can search for streams to join.

+When the user clicks on the search button to search public streams, currently there is a hardcoded list of streams in the list.
+Eventually this will be replaced by a list of public users.
+When the user clicks on a stream, a new screen gets opened which opens a new websocket connection with the `sona-streaming` websocket API.
+This API will handle all of the actions of syncing the user's active music playback to the streamer's active music playback.
+Currently there is no functionality here other than opening the websocket.

 ### Local Database

 Sona uses [GRDB](https://github.com/groue/GRDB.swift/blob/master/README.md) as its local database framework.
 GRDB is a wrapper for SQLite, works really well with multithreaded applications, and is easy to understand.
 It's documentation is also fairly good.